The Jan. 6 panel announces its next hearing. Here's what we know from them so far

 The Jan.
 6 committee has now held half a dozen hearings and are promising at least two more some time this month.

 The next, announced Monday, is scheduled for July 12 at 10 a.m.
 ET.
-It will focus on the rioters and mob who stormed the Capitol, Rep. Adam Schiff, a Democrat committee member, recently said, and it'll look at far-right groups such as the Proud Boys and the "efforts to assemble" them on Jan.
-6 such as providing financing.
+It will focus on the rioters and mob who stormed the Capitol, Rep. Adam Schiff, a Democratic committee member, recently said, and it'll look at far-right groups such as the Proud Boys and the "efforts to assemble" them on Jan.
+6, such as providing financing.

 Given the pause this week, we figured it's a good time to reflect on what we've learned so far.
 Here are five takeaways: